Dsavvi180/AlgorithmicTrading/README.md

 - **marketDataNasdaqFutures/**
 	- Provides raw and processed market data for Nasdaq futures, including minute-level CSVs, feature sets, metadata, and symbology files.
 This data is used for research, backtesting, and model training.

+ - Data has been cleaned, outliers removed, and very importantly the futures contracts have been backadjusted to create a continuous time series.

 - **ta-reversals/**
 	- Includes research notebooks (e.g., `ta-reversals.ipynb`) focused on technical analysis and reversal strategies.
 - **Transformers/DirectionalPredictions/**